temersonzetina/stock-analysis/README.md

 ### Advantages
 **Reduced run-time**

 One of the key advantages to refactoring is its ability to provide faster access to information.
-This allows developers and users alike to execute functions with smaller delays.
-In the context of financial investing, where an increasing number of transactions are automated, timely information provides an undeniable advantage to brokers and investors alike.
+This allows both developers and users to execute functions with smaller delays.
+In the context of financial investing, an industry that increasingly relies upon automation and data modeling, timely information provides an undeniable advantage to brokers and investors alike.

 **Cleaner code**